15 Nov 2019

 Julian Birkinshaw is Professor of Strategy and Entrepreneurship and Deputy Dean at the London Business School, and Academic Director of the Institute of Innovation and Entrepreneurship.
 He is a Fellow of the British Academy and the Academy of Social Sciences.

-Professor Birkinshaw has written thirteen books, including Becoming a Better Boss and Reinventing Management.
-His new book, out in March 2017, is called Fast/Forward: Make Your Company Fit for the Future.
+Professor Birkinshaw has written fourteen books, including Becoming a Better Boss and Reinventing Management.
+His most recent book is called Fast/Forward: Make Your Company Fit for the Future..

 His research focuses on how large companies can become more innovative and agile in today’s turbulent business environment.

 He came 45th in the 2017 “Thinkers 50” ranking of the top global business thinkers.